Infected cut

 Swelling

-It’s normal to initially see some swelling around a wound.
-However, if the swelling gets worse or doesn’t go down, it could be a sign of an infection.
+It’s normal to see some swelling around a wound when it first happens.
+However, if the swelling gets worse or doesn’t go down, it could be a sign of infection.

 Redness

-A wound can be a bit red for a few days after the injury has occurred, but if the redness persists it may be infected.
+A wound can be a bit red for a few days after the injury has occurred, but if the redness continues it may be infected.

 Red streak

-If you notice red streaks around the wound or a red streak spreading outwards from the wound, seek medical attention straight away, as this is a sign of an infection that could potentially be life threatening.
+If you notice red streaks around the wound or a red streak spreading outwards from the wound, seek medical attention straight away.
+This is a sign of an infection that could be life-threatening.

 Pus

 If the wound is oozing pus or any other discoloured substance, it’s infected.
-Also, if there is a gross smell, that is a sign to get it seen by a doctor or nurse.
+If there's also a nasty smell, that is a sign to get it seen by a doctor or nurse.

 Fever/heat